-117 The Stock Market Capitalization of a company refers to the aggregate valuation of the company based on its current share price and the total number of outstanding stocks.
+117 The Stock Market Capitalisation of a company refers to the aggregate valuation of the company based on its current share price and the total number of outstanding stocks.
 It is calculated by multiplying the current market price of the company's share with the total outstanding shares of the company.

-118 The TTSE classifies the following companies under the Manufacturing I sub-index: Angostura Holdings Limited (AHL); Guardian Media Limited (GML); National Flour Mills Limited (NFM); One Caribbean Media Limited (OCM); Unilever Caribbean Limited (UCL); and West Indian Tobacco Company Limited (WITCO).
+118The TTSE classifies the following companies under the Manufacturing I sub-index: Angostura Holdings Limited (AHL); Guardian Media Limited (GML); National Flour Mills Limited (NFM); One Caribbean Media Limited (OCM); Unilever Caribbean Limited (UCL); and West Indian Tobacco Company Limited (WITCO).

-natural gas liquids prices and lower production recorded in gas processing.
-Other sub-indices which recorded declines were Non-Banking Finance (-17.1 percent), Conglomerates (-10.7 percent), Manufacturing II119 (-8.6 percent), and Banking (-5.5 percent).
+The Energy sub-index likewise deteriorated by 31.8 percent, driven by a decrease in Trinidad and Tobago NGL Limited (TTNGL) attributable to a decline in Mont Belvieu natural gas liquids prices and lower production recorded in gas processing.
+Other sub-indices which recorded declines were Non-Banking Finance (-17.1 percent), Conglomerates (-10.7 percent), Manufacturing II119 (8.6 percent), and Banking (-5.5 percent).

 On the other hand, the Trading sub-index recorded a notable 47.6 percent expansion which was supported by increases in the share prices of Agostini's Limited (AGL) by 51.0 percent; LJ Williams Limited (LJWB) by 26.3 percent; and Prestige Holdings Limited (PHL) by 23.6 percent.
 Following the re-opening of the retail sector during the post pandemic period, these firms achieved growth in revenue, sales and profits, as well as further benefitted from boosted economic activity during the 2023 Carnival season.
 The performance of AGL's share price was also supported by the success of the company's strategic acquisitions and divestments.
-Similarly, the Property sub-index registered a 9.3 percent improvement over the review period.
+Similarly, the Property subindex registered a 9.3 percent improvement over the review period.